mithray/zeromod/src/ars_bellica/README.md

 - [ ] To reduce micromanagement, "Large Farms" are now available which includes a corral, farmstead, farm and animals together, with a wooden fence to wall in animals
 - [ ] Possibly, Corrals will automatically generate farm animals
 - [ ] Possibly, animals leave dung on the ground, the dung helps farms, but the animals, if on the farmland, will reduce its productivity(because they eat the crops)
-- [ ] Fauna have a negative aura of 1(they are directly over and "eat" the crops), and dung has a positive aura of 30(nearby villagers "use" the dung)
+- [ ] Graze Aura - Fauna have a negative aura of 1(they are directly over and "eat" the crops), and dung has a positive aura of 30(nearby villagers "use" the dung)

 ### City Building
 - [ ] Build